 Why underwrite community radio?

 Unlike most community radio stations, DOM Radio broadcasts on not one, but two frequencies!
 We’re live 24/7 on 92.9 FM and 89.3 HD3.
 Our history is rich with community involvement, and we have a loyal base of local content creators who produce new shows every week.
-Underwriting DOM Radio is the ideal show of support for both our content creators and listeners, and it gets your business twice the coverage on the dial!
+Underwriting DOM Radio is the ideal show of support for local artists, content creators and listeners.

 Our membership program is designed to ensure that everyone in our community can access the communications technology resources they need to create podcasts, shows, songs, and more.
 Members must follow the guidelines below and complete the Underwriting Agreement webform, show proof of the value of the acknowledgment, and submit a letter from the sponsor on company letterhead.